 — Comte de Mirabeau

 Assassin's Creed: Unity is the seventh major title in the Assassin's Creed series.
 It was released on PlayStation 4, Xbox One and PC on November 11, 2014, being released concurrently with Assassin's Creed: Rogue.
 Unity is the first non-numbered title to feature a new Assassin hero, Arno Victor Dorian.
 It will take place during the The French Revolution, and chart out the course of that epoch defining historical event, from the fall of the Ancien Régime to the Reign of Terror.Born in Versailles, the young orphan Arno Dorian is raised in the household of François de la Serre, where he grows up alongside his lifelong friend and secret paramour, Élise de la Serre.
 On the outbreak of the French Revolution, Arno and Élise find themselves on the opposite sides of the Assassin-Templar conflict.
 Both of them seek to steer the French Revolution and the Forever War of the Assassins and Templars towards a "unity" and bring peace and stability to a nation that is tearing itself apart.The game is set in Paris in the most detailed recreation of a historical period ever attempted.
 It introduces for the first time, drop-in/drop-out co-op gameplay that can feature up to four players.
 Special Brotherhood Missions are created to accommodate co-op gameplay charting out events in the history of the French Revolution.
 In addition to this, a post-game DLC set in 1794 has been announced.
 Dead Kings takes place in Saint-Denis, a suburb of Paris which hosted the Royal Necropolis of French Kings across history until the destruction of its ossuary during the Revolution.
+While Dead Kings was originally going to be priced DLC as part of the Season Pass, due to a poor launch, Ubisoft has said it will make the DLC free for all players and gift a free game out of six titles to all who bought the Season Pass, which includes the previous title Assassin's Creed IV: Black Flag.

 The developers deemed it unnecessary to voice the various characters depicted in the game with French accents, as they felt that the player would be fully aware that the characters are French due to the game's setting.
 Everyone appearing in the game is therefore voiced with an Englishaccent, which vary so as to correspond to the character's social status.
 So for example, the aristocrats are voiced with typically plummy RP accents, whereas the rioting rabble are voiced with stereotypically working-class Cockney accents.